rvdleun/aframe-presentation-component/README.md

 The component files can be found in the `dist` directory.

 Please check `examples/basic.html` and `examples/animations.html` for a examples on how to use the component.

+There is also `examples/onoffice.html` in the `onoffice` branch for more elaborate example.
+There are still some bugs there and assets, so it won't be an official example, but might give you an idea on where I want to go with this.